FAQ’s from Strength of Materials

 37 / 50

-37. The value of Poisson’s ratio for steel is between
+37. The value of Poisson’s ratio for cast iron is

 38 / 50